 Q: Is CuriosityStream pricing worth the cost?

 A: If you are interested in science, history, and technology documentaries, the CuriosityStream pricing is definitely worth your money on the HD monthly or annual plans.
-The 4K streaming plans are more expensive, but again if you have a 4K TV, and you are a fan of the subject matter, you might want to check it out.
+The 4K streaming plans are more expensive, but if you have a 4K TV and are a fan of the subject matter, you might want to check it out.

 Q: Can I watch CuriosityStream on my TV?

 A: As we have mentioned previously, the service is available as a standalone app for many smart televisions and smart TV platforms.
 It’s also available on TiVo boxes, the Xbox One console, and many others.